 The Cyber Future Foundation held its annual Cyber Future Dialogue this week atop the largest mountain in the city of Davos, Switzerland, one of the many events during the World Economic Forum.

 This year, Cyber Risk Quantification was well-represented in the conversation by FAIR Institute Fellow, and Director, Risk Science from RiskLens, Jack Freund, Ph.D, appearing on the panel on cyber risk and cyber insurance.
 Jack was flanked by Maya Bundt, Ph.D., from SwissRe, Allison Martin from Zurich Insurance, as well as former CRO and Australian entrepreneur Peter Deans.
+Watch a video of the panel discussion.

 As Jack reports, the two main questions discussed in the Cyber Risk panel was whether cyber risk could be quantified and what role insurance plays in cyber risk.
 The opening question was whether all companies faced cyber risk concerns and how could they quantify that risk.